Functional dyspepsia: What can help?

 When does it make sense to use antibiotics?

 In some people with functional dyspepsia, the lining of the stomach is infected with called Helicobacter pylori.
-These bacteria are generally widespread: They are found in about 20 to 40 out of 100 adults, and are more common in older people.
+These bacteria are generally widespread: They occur in about 40 out of 100 adults, and are more common in older people.
 The can also cause symptoms such as gastritis and – more rarely – ulcers in the stomach and the duodenum (the first part of the small intestine).

 It is not clear how exactly the cause the symptoms.
-But the treatment certainly reduces the risk of stomach ulcers that can have serious consequences.
-Usually, two antibiotics are combined with a proton pump inhibitor.
+But the treatment certainly reduces the risk of stomach ulcers that can have serious consequences like bleeding.

 • A metallic taste in the mouth